conmaol/maglocunus/LLMs/intro_to_LLMs.md

 §11.
 The ‘size’ of an LLM is measured by its **parameter count** – the number of weighted edges between layered nodes in the trained neural network.

 §12.
 The ‘scope’ of an LLM is measured by its **context window/length** – the number of tokens it can remember and work with during a single prompt-completion interaction.
 For example – What size of text can be given to an LLM for summarisation?
 What length of story can an LLM generate?

+§13.
+BERT is used by Google search, and was trained for two specific language understanding (ie. encoding) tasks –
+- **Masked Language Modelling** (MLM) - predicting a masked-out word
+- **Next Sentence Prediction** (NSP) - deciding whether one sentence logically follows from another

+Unlike GPT-3 and 4: trained on for next token generation